ADD CONDITION

 What is Kroger Honey Lemon Cough Drops used for?

-Kroger Honey Lemon Cough Drops are used to temporarily relieve cough associated with a cold and to alleviate occasional minor irritation and sore throat.
+Kroger Honey Lemon Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

-Adults and children 5 years and over should allow 1 drop to dissolve slowly in the mouth, which may be repeated every two hours as necessary or as directed by a doctor.
+For adults and children 5 years and over, allow 1 drop to dissolve slowly in the mouth, and this may be repeated every two hours as necessary or as directed by a doctor.

 What should I do if my cough persists?